inetfish/windows-adblocker/README.md

    - faster page load times due to blocking ads and trackers.
    - desktop shortcut to quickly turn blocking on/off.
    - lightweight windows batch script.
+ - pre-requisites
+   - windows operating system.
+   - requires curl (default in windows10).
- - pre-requisites & setup:
+ - setup:
    - extract/download to %userprofile%\scripts\adblocker, shortcuts are configured to run from the path.
-   - requires curl (default in windows10).
    - bootstrap by starting administrator command window and executing copy-hosts.cmd.
 A shortcut can also be run.
   - other details:
     - hosts file blacklist is updated each time adblocker is enabled.